Tests we carry out on donated blood

 All three diseases are fully treatable with antibiotics.
 The tests we use look for specific antibodies to the bacterium.
 These antibodies remain in a person’s blood many years after the infection has gone.

-A positive test for syphilis often relates to an infection in the past, but we are not able to use blood as long as the test is positive.
+A positive test for syphilis often relates to an infection in the past, but we are not able to use blood if the test is positive.

 Hepatitis B is very common in many parts of the world where it is often transmitted from mother to child at birth or in infancy.
 Most donors we identify have an association with these areas of the world and appear to have been infected since childhood or in early life.